Union Pacific Museum hosts STEAM Family Day

-Perhaps the turnout, or lack of one, could be blamed on the dark and stormy weather, but a few souls braved the rain and wind to visit the Union Pacific, Museum Saturday afternoon to see what was on offer.
+Perhaps the turnout — or lack of one — could be blamed on the dark and stormy weather, but a few souls braved the rain and wind to visit the Union Pacific Railroad Museum Saturday afternoon to see what was on offer.

-STEAM, the acronym for science, technology, engineering, arts and mathematics was meant to be on display Saturday at the museum but only a handful showed up.
+STEAM — the acronym for science, technology, engineering, arts and mathematics — was on display.

 Jim Clements, executive director of the Made New Makerspace of Omaha, was on hand to help children and other interested parties make simple electrical circuits that worked on the principle of the old telegraph circuits.
-Several young people could be seen throughout the museum with their flashing lights, obviously successful with their
+Several young people could be seen throughout the museum with their flashing lights, obviously successful with their efforts.

-Although there was a table in another room of the museum that was set up for small bridge building, no one was taking part in the activity, although a button set-up near the table was a big favorite for some children and adults.
-It was a simulation of blowing up a hill with dynamite.
-How the railroad workers in the past leveled mountains to make it flat and easier to lay rail and for trains to travel.
-The racket of the 'explosions' was heard everywhere.
+There was a table in another room of the museum that was set up for small bridge building, and a button set-up near the table was a big favorite for some children and adults.
+It was a simulation of blowing up a hill with dynamite, how the railroad workers in the past leveled mountains to make it flat and easier to lay rail for trains to travel.
+The racket of the “explosions” was heard everywhere.

 People are also reading…

-A man who should know, was Henry Nipper, a 10-year-volunteer at the museum.
-He agreed the weather might have something to do with apparent low numbers.
+A man who should know was Henry Nipper, a 10-year-volunteer at the museum.

 The Bolton family was out doing the museum tour of the cities Saturday.